 Area of Focus:

-The Junior League of Duluth (JLD) funds and supports initiatives that complement its mission and vision and addresses community need by focusing on our membership-selected impact area: food insecurity
+The Junior League of Duluth (JLD) funds and supports initiatives that complement its mission and vision and addresses community need.
+Areas of focus for 2021 funding include but are not limited to the following:

 Policies & Guidelines: